 Proposals will be evaluated by a committee comprising a wide cross-section of community representatives.
 The committee may invite the Submitter to an interview to learn more about their proposed approach and ascertain its fit with the Village development objectives.
 The decision to contract with a Submitter rests solely with the Village Board of Trustees.
-Proposals will be evaluated by the committee according to the criteria presented below.
+Proposals will be evaluated by the Village Board in accordance with the following criteria: